-Repeat the above steps for all your URLs where you’ve implemented the same TrustBox.
+Repeat the above steps for all the URLs where you’ve implemented the same TrustBox.
 Once your pages are indexed, Rich Snippets should begin to appear in Google Search.

-Note: If your site is of low authority, i.e., one that Google doesn’t crawl very often, it can take more than three months before Google crawls your pages if you don’t prompt Google to fetch your new content.
+If your site is of low authority, i.e., one that Google doesn’t crawl very often, it can take more than three months before Google crawls your pages.
+You need to prompt Google to fetch your new content.

 Always do this

-- Add the new TrustBox code only to a handful of key landing pages (not more than 5), for example
+- Add the TrustBox code only to a handful of key landing pages (not more than 5), e.g.:

-- Position it above the fold or in a clear and visible position, where people can easily see the stars right after they land on your page.
+- Position the TrustBox above the fold or in a clear and visible position, where people can easily see the stars right after they land on your page.

 Don't do this

-- Don't try to get Rich Snippet Stars from your TrustScore across your entire site, as this will be considered spammy and is frowned upon by Google.
+- Don't try to get Rich Snippet Stars from your TrustScore across your entire site, as this will be considered spam and is frowned upon by Google.

-NOTE: Rich Snippets are entirely down to Google’s discretion.
-Even when you have satisfied all of their guidelines, it is still down to Google whether they display Rich Snippets in SERPs.
+Important: Rich Snippets are entirely down to Google’s discretion.
+Even when you have satisfied all of their guidelines, it is still Google's decision whether they display Rich Snippets in SERPs.

 Frequently Asked Questions